What's going on at struggling Celtic?

 The fixture list looks testing for Celtic, especially when their away record is considered.

-Three home games in a row are up first; Raith Rovers in the League Cup, a Premiership encounter with Dundee United, then a Europa League meeting with Bayer Leverkusen.
+Three home games in a row are up first; Raith Rovers in the League Cup, a Premiership game against Dundee United, then a Europa League meeting with Bayer Leverkusen.
 Then comes a tough October.

 Their next three Premiership away games are at Aberdeen, Motherwell and Hibernian.
 Two of those venues (Pittodrie and Easter Road) Celtic failed to win at on their last visit.
 Motherwell and Hibernian are also, ominously, above the Parkhead side in the table.